3and4/Leither/doc/GongShi-en.md

 ### VIII.
 Quantitative Analysis
 Usee BTC as reference, currently there are about 30 million accounts and the average number of transaction is 6.67 per second.
+Analysis Leither network performance with the following assumptions:
++ Number of accounts 2^32 = 4.3 billions
++ Transaction concurrency 1 million/s
++ Pulse cycle 1 second
++ Election cycle 30 minutes
+Most of the nodes are located at Layer-32.
+Let's separate the network into 2 16-layers.
+Each node need 28 bytes (8 bytes for branch, 20 for synopsis).
+For 1 million/s concurrency, assume each one involves 2 users.
+On average, each branch processes about 30 transactions per second.

+**Miner HD usage**
+Data storage for one branch is 1.8MB.
+If a miner need to save 2 layers of data, 3.6MB HD is need.
+**Miner memory usage**
+Only online nodes need memory space from a miner.
+For root node miner, most branches need to be processed online.
+All 1.6MB need to be kept in memory.
+For sub-branch miners, there are only 30 some transactions per second.
+No need to keep everything in memory, read related data and synopsis of neighbor branches when necessary.
+The data amount is 30*16*2*28 byte = 7.5KB.
+Times of database access is 90.
+**Miner CPU usage**
+CPU usage is mainly for verifying transactions and generating synopsis.
+Root node must calculate every transaction, which means 16 million synopses.
+However in reality only need to calculate once network wide in each pulse cycle, which is 131,000*20 byte = 2.5MB data.
+Branch root node need to verify the whole branch, which requires 30*(16+16), and calculate 96 synopses.
+**Traffic load among miners**
+The search for a node is load-balanced on each node within a DHT network, therefore the amount of traffic is negligible.
+The network structure of ledger is predetermined within an election cycle.
+Traffic load in fixed network is negligible.
+Transaction between users is handled by the branch node of each transaction party.
+Traffic load of average 30 transactions is small.

+Traffic load of root node need to be examined closely below.
+Root node must broadcast to backup miners and branch nodes.
+The traffic to backup miner is 2.5MB/s.
+If broadcast is B-tree, total data is 5MB.
+If data is delivered to node one by one, total data traffic is number 1.5MB * num_of_miners.
+The total data amount to sub-miners is 16*2*28896 byte = 56 MB/s.

+This workload is more than a regular node.
+A load-balance middle layer can be added to solve the problem.
+A layer of nodes that handle 8 layers of the B-tree can reduce the communication load to 224 KB/s.

+**Communication time among miners**
+The process of data involves 3 to 4 layers of nodes.
+The submission and verification of a transaction happen in two pulse cycles.
+Submission is delivered to branch root node, and done in one hop of communication.
+Verification is delivered to root node, which need to broadcast to child node once or twice after the information is processed.
+Most of the operation can be done with less than 10 hops of communication.
+Normally it takes less than 2 pulse cycles.

+Based on the above analysis, with equipment and bandwidth of home network, it is completely feasible to establish decentralized network of 4.3 billion users and support 1 million/s concurrency.

+### IV.
+Structural Summary
+The overall plan of this paper can be summarized in the following key points.
+#### 9.1 Credential is the result of meaningful work.
+Value is created by the